 But if you are driving the Ring of Kerry because you can’t get enough of the Irish coastline, then you may prefer to stay in Waterville or Cahersiveen.
 They are just an hour further along the road from Killarney and right on the water.
 They have more modest selection of B&Bs, like what you will find in Doolin.

-- Check Killarney hotel reviews on Trip Advisor or book at Booking.com.
+- Check Killarney hotel reviews and book at Booking.com.

-- Check Waterville B&B reviews on Trip Advisor or AirBnB.
+- Check Waterville B&B reviews on Trip Advisor.

 Where to Eat and Drink in Killarney